Andre Waters

-Andre Maurice Waters (March 10, 1962 – November 20, 2006) was an American football safety who played for the Philadelphia Eagles and Arizona Cardinals of the National Football League (NFL) from 1984 to 1995.
-Waters was regarded as one of the NFL's dirtiest players, serving as an integral part of one of the league's top defenses.
-On November 20, 2006, Waters died by suicide and was subsequently diagnosed with chronic traumatic encephalopathy.
+Andre Maurice Waters (March 10, 1962 – November 20, 2006) was an American professional football player who was a safety for the Philadelphia Eagles and Arizona Cardinals of the National Football League (NFL) from 1984 to 1995.
+Waters was regarded as one of the NFL's most aggressive players, serving as an integral part of one of the league's top defenses.
+On November 20, 2006, Waters committed suicide and was subsequently diagnosed with chronic traumatic encephalopathy (CTE).
+He is one of at least 345 NFL players to be diagnosed after death with CTE, which is caused by repeated hits to the head.

-Early years
+Early life

 Waters was born in Belle Glade, Florida and grew up in extreme poverty in rural Florida, and attended Pahokee High School.
 Waters received some attention in high school but ended up attending Cheyney University At Cheyney University of Pennsylvania Waters was recognized as All-PSAC three straight years.

-NFL career
+Professional career

 In 1984, Waters was signed as an undrafted free agent by Philadelphia Eagles head coach Marion Campbell.
 He returned a kickoff for an 89-yard game-winning touchdown against the Washington Redskins as a rookie in 1984.
 When Buddy Ryan took over for Campbell in 1986, he welcomed Waters' aggressive style as a fierce tackler and ferocious hitter, earning Waters a position in the starting lineup for the next eight years.
 He blossomed under defensive coordinator Bud Carson.
 His tackle of Los Angeles Rams quarterback Jim Everett in 1988 led to a rule prohibiting defensive players from hitting quarterbacks below the waist while they are still in the pocket; for a while, it was unofficially termed the "Andre Waters Rule".
 NFL broadcaster Dan Dierdorf notoriously nicknamed the Eagles defender "Dirty Waters".
 He scored a touchdown in 1989 when he took a lateral from William Frizzell after Reggie White caused a fumble by New York Giants quarterback Phil Simms.

 Waters served as part of the Eagles' defensive unit that was regarded as one of the league's all-time best, in 1991 ranking first statistically in both run and pass defense, as well as total defense.
 His hard-hitting style translated into leading the team in tackles for four seasons and endeared him with Philadelphia fans but often led to penalties and fines for some of his tackles.
 He led the Eagles in tackles in 1986, 1987, 1988 and 1991.
 He recorded 15 interceptions in 156 games.
 In 1994, he was replaced by Mike Zordich due to his contract ending.
+Waters finished his career playing for Ryan with the Arizona Cardinals for two seasons.